-You may manage your information and email subscription preferences at any time by clicking the “link at the bottom of all of our emails or by contacting us at the contact link here.
+You may manage your information and email subscription preferences at any time by clicking the “link at the bottom of all of our emails or by contacting us at the contact link.

-Clients may choose to email me directly using the get-in-touch or contact page on the website.
+Clients may choose to email me directly using the contact page on the website.

 WordPress Data Collection & Retention Policy